 - The operator is responsible for all coupling/uncoupling procedures.
-The machine/crane controller must be present to verify that each procedure has been carried out correctly. - Only trained and assessed competent staff are allowed to undertake coupling/uncoupling procedures for these vehicles. - In DC electrified line areas (3rd and 4th rail), and in addition to the possession, a DC isolation must be in place at all times whilst a trailer is on the line. - When not in use, all trailers must be off-tracked to a safe position. - Whenever a rail trailer is placed on track, a test of the brakes must be carried out. - NOTE: THE MACHINE ENGINE SHOULD NOT BE RUNNING WHEN THE TRAILER BREAKS ARE CONNECTED AND DISCONNECTED AND THE HYDRAULIC BRAKE PRESSURE GAUGE ON THE RAIL AXLE SHOULD READ ZERO BAR IN BOTH CASES to ensure the trailer brakes apply fully.
+The machine/crane controller must be present to verify that each procedure has been carried out correctly. - Only trained and assessed competent staff are allowed to undertake coupling/uncoupling procedures for these vehicles. - In DC electrified line areas (3rd and 4th rail), and in addition to the possession, a DC isolation must be in place at all times while a trailer is on the line. - When not in use, all trailers must be off-tracked to a safe position. - Whenever a rail trailer is placed on track, a test of the brakes must be carried out. - Ensure that the trailer brake pressure range and towing machine brake pressure range is compatible. - NOTE: THE MACHINE ENGINE SHOULD NOT BE RUNNING WHEN THE TRAILER BRAKES ARE CONNECTED AND DISCONNECTED AND THE HYDRAULIC AIR PRESSURE GAUGE ON THE RCI SHOULD READ ZERO BAR IN BOTH CASES TO ENSURE THE TRAILER BRAKES APPLY FULLY.

-15.1 Coupling/Re-Coupling
+15.1 Coupling/Re-Coupling - Towing Adapter to Auto-Couplings